Skip to Main Content

 Diagnostic Equipment for Doctoring I

 It is required that each student have their own stethoscope for the Doctoring course by the end of August for vital signs practice.
-For your convenience, a medical equipment representative will be on hand during the Community Resources Fair on 8/3 at 11:45-12:45.
+For your convenience, a medical equipment representative will be on hand during the Community Resources Fair on 8/5 at noon.
 You will be able to purchase any Doctoring equipment at that time, should you wish.

 I-9